MarQueis Gray: Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

-After going undrafted at the 2013 NFL Draft, Gray signed with the San Francisco 49ers.
+After going undrafted at the 2013 NFL draft, Gray signed with the San Francisco 49ers.
 Initially Gray worked out as a halfback but soon moved to tight end.
-During the 2013 preseason, Gray caught one pass for 13 yards against the Kansas City Chiefs.
 Gray was later cut by the team on August 30.

 Cleveland Browns

 On September 1, 2013, Gray was claimed off waivers by the Cleveland Browns.
 He was used mostly as a blocking tight end and a fullback/H-back, and was also the emergency third string quarterback.
-Gray was waived by the Browns on August 30, 2014 during the final round of roster cuts.
+Gray was waived by the Browns on August 30, 2014, during the final round of roster cuts.

 Minnesota Vikings

-On August 31, 2014, Gray was claimed off waivers by the Minnesota Vikings, but was waived by the team on November 19, 2014 to make room for the newly acquired Ben Tate.
+On August 31, 2014, Gray was claimed off waivers by the Minnesota Vikings, but was waived by the team on November 19, 2014, to make room for the newly acquired Ben Tate.
 He caught one pass with the Vikings for 16 yards, in their loss against the Green Bay Packers in Week 5.